 Gadgets and devices

 Camera – it’s always a tough choice for us what camera to take; we have a mirror camera Canon EOS 80D and a mirrorless camera Olympus OM-D. The quality of photos is better with the mirror camera but it’s big and quite heavy usually on multi day hikes we take the mirrorless camera.

 Drone – we’re still considering buying a drone, yes, it’s been almost a year and we haven’t decided yet.
-It can be great to have it and take on short day hikes but packing a drone for a multi day hike where you have to carry camping gear and food is a little bit too much.
-I just can imagine awesome footage you can get in Peruvian mountains with it.
-DJI Spark is probably the best option for traveling; small, light, takes good footage.
+It can be great to have it and take on short day hikes but packing a drone for a multi-day hike where you have to carry camping gear and food is a little bit too much.
+I just can imagine awesome footage you can get in the Peruvian mountains with it.
+DJI Spark is probably the best option for traveling; a small, light, takes good footage.